 We all get excited once we’re about to start our fitness routine.
 We go shopping for the best sneakers and everything we’d need to work out like a pro.
-However, what if your health tracker reminds you that you need to hit your heart rate zone, but you actually don’t even know what that is?
+However, what if your health tracker reminds you that you need to hit your heart rate zone, but you don’t even know what that is?
 You might feel like you know nothing about health and wellness, but there’s no need for that.

 What are heart rate zones?

 These are a percentage of your heartbeats per minute (maximum heart rate).
-You’ll notice that when the intensity of your exercise is too high, and you get too close to your max heart rate, then your heart and body won’t be able to keep up with it, and they’ll struggle a lot.
+You’ll notice that when the intensity of your exercise is too high, and you get too close to your max heart rate, your heart and body won’t be able to keep up with it, and they’ll struggle a lot.
 Heart rate zones are meant to make you more productive during your exercise program and challenge you to get on the right track with your cardiovascular fitness.

-Exercise heart rate zones are the exercise levels that are established using your max heart rate.
+Exercise heart rate zones are the exercise levels established using your max heart rate.
 As you increase your exercise intensity while burning fat, you continue increasing the pressure on your heart.
 There are different zones, and they include:

 Lower intensity zone

 Lower intensity training zones involve exercising at approximately 50% to 60% of your maximum heart rate.
 At this level, you’re only burning fat.
 The only drawback is you don’t burn as many calories as you would if you exercised at a higher intensity.
-You should be able to endure this level for a long time.
+However, you should be able to endure this level for a long time.

 How do you figure out your heart rate zones?